ElfSundae/holly-packages/README.md

 - Removed Google Fonts.
 - Fixed `main-footer` flash when dynamic change the page content's height on DOM loading. e.g. shows a datatables via Ajax on DOM ready.

+## Bootbox

+- Fixed position of dialog to the center of screen.
+- Automatically detect browser language.

 ## Bootstrap